chicio/chicio.github.io/_posts/2018-06-02-blender-tutorial-4-modeling-basics-part-2.md

 {% include blog-lazy-image.html description="blender smooth shading" width="1500" height="956"  src="/assets/images/posts/blender-smooth-shading.jpg" %}

-The last tool we can use for some simple modeling is the **subdiving mesh tool**.
+The last tool we can use for some simple modeling is the **subdividing mesh tool**.
 There are two ways to do subdivision:

 * *subdivision of the mesh itself*
 * *subdivision surface*